logisim-evolution/logisim-evolution/README.md

 ## Features ##

-`Logisim-evolution` is an completely free and [open-source](https://github.com/logisim-evolution) educational, cross-platform software for designing and simulating digital logic circuits.
+`Logisim-evolution` is a completely free and [open-source](https://github.com/logisim-evolution) educational, cross-platform software for designing and simulating digital logic circuits.

 Project highlights: